alirezarezaeikalat/mit-6006/readMe.txt

                 [ATTENTION]
                 It is possible to use two for loops for selection sort, but we are using --recursive-- to show efficiency and correctness.

+                Steps for selection sort in a recursive way:
+                        1. Find the biggest element in index <= i
+                        2. Swap to the end of the list
+                        3. Sort 1, 2, ..., i - 1        (Repeat the two above steps)

                 --Helper function for selection sort--